 Dr. Rob, author of The Future Ready Challenge, will guide you through several challenges to demonstrate the steps to create a true future-ready learning system.
 It is not enough to just use technology and assume our students will be prepared for their futures.
 We need to move to the next step of preparing our students for their unknown future.
+Presented by

 Discover approaches for making creativity an instructional goal and learn more about the connection between creativity and literacy.
 We’ll share examples of activities, projects and technology resources.
 We’ll answer your questions and suggest ways you can learn more.

 The teachers of 8E house spent the summer of 2016 doing an extreme classroom makeover.
 Four teachers moved into one large room and replaced traditional classroom furniture with new and flexible seating options.
 We painted walls, installed lighting and added a makerspace to enhance student engagement and achievement.
 We’ll give a live tour of our new learning spaces and explain learning activities and strategies.

 How many times are technology specialists asked to deliver professional development that focuses on functional skills?
 Is that the training your colleagues really need?
 By focusing on audience needs and taking risks, we can transform typical requests into opportunities for personalized and interdepartmental collaboration.
 We’ll share a case study of a collaboration between the special education and technology departments.